-Just a few North Carolina acts will be up for International Bluegrass Music Awards this fall – but they’re in impressive and high-profile places.
+Just a few North Carolina acts will be up for International Bluegrass Music Awards – but they’re in impressive and high-profile places.

 Both the Earls and Balsam Range are previous entertainer-of-the-year winners, the Earls in 2016 and Balsam Range in 2014.